OPT Extension Eligible STEM Designated Programs

 What is a STEM Designated Degree Program?

-OPT is a 12-month work authorization available to F-1 international students who have been full-time students for at least two consecutive semesters and plan to seek employment in the United States in their fields of study.
-OPT is usually completed after graduation.
+OPT is a 1-year work authorization available to F-1 international students who have been full-time students for at least two consecutive semesters and plan to seek employment in the United States in their fields of study.
+OPT is usually completed after graduation and is not a part of the admissions process.

-F-1 international students who completed a bachelor's, master's, or doctoral degree in STEM designated programs and are currently working with post-completion OPT may apply for the STEM extension of 24 months of additional employment, for a total of 36 months.
+F-1 international students who completed a bachelor's, master's, or doctoral degree in STEM-designated programs and are currently working with post-completion OPT may apply for the STEM extension of 2 years of additional employment, for a total of 3 years.

 RIT has among the most international students per capita on CPT and OPT/STEM authorizations in the United States; currently over 500 students.